ChristianSachers/PPV-system-health/tasks/architecture-decisions.md

 ```

 **Reasoning:**
-- Dataset size is manageable (~300 campaigns, hourly granularity)
+- Dataset size is manageable (~300 campaigns, hourly granularity) for fulfillment calculations
-- Discovery workflow requires flexible filtering and slicing
+- Fulfillment discovery workflow requires flexible filtering and slicing of impression delivery data
-- New analytical dimensions will emerge - pre-computation too rigid
+- New fulfillment analytical dimensions will emerge - pre-computation too rigid
-- Modern databases handle these aggregations efficiently at this scale
+- Modern databases handle impression delivery aggregations efficiently at this scale

 **Implications:**
-- Database queries must be optimized for analytical workloads
+- Database queries must be optimized for fulfillment calculation workloads (delivered_impressions / impression_goal)
-- Caching strategy needed for frequently accessed aggregations
+- Caching strategy needed for frequently accessed fulfillment aggregations
-- Query complexity will be higher but more flexible
+- Fulfillment query complexity will be higher but more flexible for discovery analysis

 ---